Assassination of Park Chung Hee: Fate of KCIA conspirators

 Kim Gye-won was sentenced to death, but the sentence was commuted to life imprisonment a few days later, and he was released in 1982.
 Seo Young-jun, a safe house security agent, was released after serving 17 years of a sentence of life imprisonment.

-Except for Park Heung-ju and Park Seon-ho, the co-conspirators followed Kim Jae-gyu's orders without knowing whom they were shooting and why.
+Except for Park Heung-ju and Park Seon-ho, the co-conspirators followed Kim Jae-gyu's orders without knowing who they were shooting and why.

 On May 26, 2020, Kim Jae-gyu's family filed a retrial request with the Seoul High Court seeking a retrial for Kim on the basis that the original investigation and trial were illegal and that Kim had been tortured.
 On February 19, 2025, the court approved the retrial following a review.
 In mid-July 2025 the retrial commenced in the Seoul High Court.